Your Goal: Body relaxation, free from physical restlessness.

 Physical Restlessness refers to when you feel unsettled in your body and need to move around and fidget to get comfortable during meditation.
 It occurs during meditation due to energy build-up from stress/aversion or overstimulation in our daily lives.
 Simplifying your life and relaxing with slow, softening breaths will lower your experience of stress and anxiety and weaken your desire to distract yourself with sensory stimulation.

-Antidote: Be curious about what it means to find pleasure in relaxing your body and learn to enjoy physically relaxing with slow-gentle breaths.
+Antidote: Be curious about what it means to find enjoyment in relaxing your body with slow-gentle belly breaths.
 Retraining your breathing patterns with diaphragmatic breathing will aid in lowering your experience of stress and anxiety.
 It is also helpful to bring gratitude to your mind by reflecting on the small things you are grateful for.
 Include in this how fortunate you are to have this time to meditate and spend time with yourself.

 Other Hindrances: When developing Marker 01: Body Relaxation, it is normal to experience mind wandering, becoming sleepy, or even forgetting that you are meditating.
 At this stage of the development of skill in relaxation and calm, your only concern is bringing relaxation to your body.
 When you notice that your mind has wandered or that you have forgotten that you are meditating, smile with your eyes to reward your mind and take a few belly breaths to bring mindful awareness back to your body.